See The Darkness live

-Justin Hawkins still recalls how he first really got into music.
+Justin Hawkins, frontman from Britrock legends The Darkness, still remembers how he first got into music.

-“Yes, that was in 1986 when I was 11.
-My grandmother came into some money because she had lived a long time.
+“When I was 11, my grandmother came into some money because she had lived a long time.
 It was one of those situations when you get ‘Congratulations, you’ve made it to this old age, so here’s some money’.

 “She gave me cash to go out and buy whatever I wanted.
 You know what I did?
 I bought a ghetto blaster and tapes, and really immersed myself in music.
 It was the sort of age when you discover music and get turned on by it.”